Originate/nectarine/docs/example.md

 # Using a store

 The store object looks very similar to the schema.
-At any point you can use `$get()` to retrieve the stored data
+However, all data is encapsulated At any point you can use `$get()` to retrieve the stored data

 ```js